nhsconnect/prm-practice-migration/guide/03-early-prep-and-planning.md

 1. A request is made to the Source Supplier to provide a ‘Data extract request form’ or similar.
 This is usually sent by the Commissioning Support Unit (CSU) but this may differ by region.
 2. The Supplier will send a ‘Data extract request form’ (or similar) directly to the Practice as the Practice is the Controller of the data
-3. The Practice completes and returns the form to the Source Supplier along with the dates of when the extract is to be delivered (the Initial Data Production day)
+3. The Practice completes and returns the form to the Source Supplier along with the dates of when the extract is to be delivered (the Initial data production day)
 4. The Source Supplier liaises with the Target Supplier to transfer the data safely and securely.

 ## Clean up the current system data

 The Target supplier (providing the new clinical system) or Commissioning Support Unit (CSU) can advise the Practice on any common/known data issues when migrating to the new system (these may vary from system to system).

-Rectifying the data early and before the [Initial Data Production phase](initial-data-production) will reduce the amount of work the Practice needs to complete during later phases.
+Rectifying the data early and before the [Initial data production phase](initial-data-production) will reduce the amount of work the Practice needs to complete during later phases.

 ### Tasks include...